Vitagraph Studios

-Vitagraph Studios, also known as the Vitagraph Company of America, was a United States motion picture studio.
+Vitagraph Studios, also known as the Vitagraph Company of America, was an American film production company.
 It was founded by J. Stuart Blackton and Albert E. Smith in 1897 in Brooklyn, New York, as the American Vitagraph Company.
 By 1907, it was the most prolific American film production company, producing many famous silent films.
-It was bought by Warner Bros. in 1925.
+It was bought by Warner Bros.
+Pictures in 1925.